Health Library

 Babies with congestive heart failure breathe fast and hard.
 They often sweat and / or tire out while feeding.
 They also grow slowly or lose weight.
 These symptoms develop slowly over the first one to two months of life.

 The doctor will hear a heart murmur when this type of defect is present.
 The murmur is caused by the blood passing from the left ventricle to the right ventricle and out the pulmonary artery.
+They will also note how fast the baby is breathing and if they are using extra muscles to breathe harder.

 This is called increased pulmonary vascular resistance (PVR), or pulmonary vascular disease.
 This condition is more common in infants with Down syndrome.

-This causes cyanosis, which is a bluish discoloration of the skin, fingernails and mouth.
+The oxygen saturation in the body will then be lower than normal, causing cyanosis, which is a bluish discoloration of the skin, fingernails and mouth.
 It may also cause the murmur to be softer.

+Infants with the partial or transitional forms of atrioventricular septal defects have noticeable signs and symptoms. since the hole between the ventricles is small or not present at all.
+However, they still have more blood going through the pulmonary artery than normal.
 There is more work on the heart.
 Growth may occur more slowly than in infants and children with normal hearts.
-There is a heart murmur present.
-It is softer than a murmur with a complete atrioventricular septal defect.
+There is a heart murmur present and it is softer than a murmur with a complete atrioventricular septal defect.

-These types of defects may not come to medical attention until the child is several months or even years old.
+Since there are fewer symptoms, partial or transitional atrioventricular septal defects may not come to medical attention until the child is several months or even years old.

 Diagnosis of AVSD